 The following guest blog post is by Roz Hall, the Director of Business and Community Programs at the NSW Office of Environment and Heritage…

-I’m interested to know your experiences or tips about saving power.
+I’m interested to know your experiences or tips about buying power saving household appliances.
 Leave a comment or email me at firstname.lastname@example.org

 About the author: Roz Hall is the Director of Business and Community Programs at the NSW Office of Environment and Heritage, and a proud 1 million women member.
 Roz oversees the NSW Government Save Power campaign, including the Save Power website, which more than 200,000 NSW residents have accessed.